plasticanu/android_sagp/Report.md

 2. *Disconnecting a client from the server will cause SocketException*
 - Consequence: The server will automatically re-engage when client tries to reconnect.
 The userSession will not be obtained.
 - Current Fix: So far there is no fix to this bug, but this is determined as a minor bug since it does not affect the functionality of the server or the client seriously.
 The current drawback of this bug is after the client is disconnected, the client must be restarted twice (the app in the android system, not the emulator), the first one will crash and the second reconnection will function normally.

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

-1. *Bug 1:*

-- *A space bar (' ') in the sign in email will crash the application.*
-- ...

-2. *Bug 2:*

-- *Somehow there is a tiny chance the app crashes.
-The problem may due to the AVD itself*
-- ...

-3. ...

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary
-*[What features have you tested?
-What is your testing coverage?]*

 *Number of test cases: 32*